UK scientists to mimic plants to make zero-carbon fuel

 "We imagine that our photocatalysts will prove versatile and that with slight modification they will be able to harness solar energy for the manufacture of carbon-based fuels, drugs and fine chemicals," she added.

-The 800,000 pound project will be undertaken by scientists from UEA and Cambridge and Leeds universities.
+The 800,000 pound ($1.3 million) project will be undertaken by scientists from UEA and Cambridge and Leeds universities.

 The scientists believe copying photosynthesis could be more efficient in harnessing the sun's energy than existing solar converters.